 Q: What are the key challenges of this field of medicine?
 How is it changing?

-A: To provide excellent care to all member of society with diminishing resources.
-Over the bureaucratization of medicine.
+A: To provide excellent care to all members of society with diminishing resources.
+Over bureaucratization of medicine.

 Q: If you couldn’t be a doctor, what would you be doing?

 A: Educator or researcher.

 Q: What makes working at Care Station special?